hsk/trans/overloading/intersection-type-parameters.md

   type is inferred according to the type required in each context where the pa- rameter is used, in the same way as it happens for uses of overloaded symbols in a type system for context-dependent overloading, such as Haskell’s type class system.
-For example, the type for each use of parameter g in the body of foo is inferred according to the type of the argument to which g is applied.
-Dually, the type for each use of parameter x in the body of function f1, defined below, is infered according to the types of the parameters of the function to which x is given as argument.
+For example, the type for each use of parameter `g` in the body of foo is inferred according to the type of the argument to which `g` is applied.
+Dually, the type for each use of parameter `x` in the body of function `f1`, defined below, is infered according to the types of the parameters of the function to which `x` is given as argument.

   Example 2.